 - temperature check & homework

-Irrespective of why you’re learning, 1.5 to 2 hour sessions are recommended.
-The minimum booking is for 1 hour which tends to pass very quickly!
-Learning L&N unfolds like a maze; one “simple” question leads to all sorts of things!
+1.5 to 2 hour sessions are recommended so that you can practice and explore what you learn.
+Learning L&N is like a maze.
+One question can lead to all sorts of things.
+The minimum booking is for 1 hour which tends to pass quickly.
 There are many connections in language and numeracy, which is what makes it so interesting!

-ALNS’ literacy & numeracy classes tend to be held once a week.
-This gives learners time to practise and explore things independently.
+ALNS’ literacy & numeracy classes are usually once a week.
+Most adults find that, with homework, this is enough.
+It gives you time to practise and explore things.
 More regular sessions are possible.
 This can be explored in your first meeting.
-Together with homework and independent learning, however, once a week is usually enough.

 All sessions are by appointment.

 Distance / Online Sessions

-Not all of ALNS’ services involve the same sort of work.
-Depending on the learning that’s required, the fee can vary.
-Private (non-employer-sponsored) sessions tend to be paid for in cash at the end of each class.
+ALNS offers different types of service.
+Depending on what’s required, the fee can vary.
+Private (non-employer-sponsored) sessions are paid for at the end of each class, ideally in cash.
 They can also be prepaid via funds transfer, Square or PayPal.
 The latter two options incur a surcharge to cover their fees.

 Reimbursement for travel expenses may apply, depending upon the location.

 ALNS offers a sliding fee scale for people who want to learn together.
 Feel free to organise your own study group.

 Depending on your location, Fran can come to you or you can come to her.
-ALNS can also conduct sessions in the workplace.
-To keep session fees reasonable, the preferred location is Haberfield.
+ALNS can conduct sessions in the workplace.
+To keep fees reasonable, the preferred location is Haberfield.